TH3ndr1/flashcards/docs/project-documentation v4.md

     *   `hooks/useAuth.ts`: Provides authentication state (user, session) and methods (login, logout, signup) from `AuthProvider`.
     *   `hooks/useSettings.ts`: (From `SettingsProvider`) Provides access to user settings values and update functions.
     *   `hooks/useSupabase.ts`: Provides a Supabase client instance for direct interaction when needed (though most DB access should be through actions/APIs).
+*   **Manage Mode Components (`app/manage/`, `components/manage/`):** (New Section)
+    *   `app/manage/decks/page.tsx`: Page for displaying decks in a table format for administrative purposes.
+Uses `components/manage/DeckTableClient.tsx`.
+    *   `components/manage/DeckTableClient.tsx`: Client component responsible for fetching and rendering the deck data in a `shadcn/ui Table`.
+Includes columns like Deck Name, # Cards, Languages, Tags, Last Modified.
+Provides "Edit" and "Delete" actions per row, and a link to "Create New Deck".

 ---